scanoss/minr/README.md

 OSS components are saved in a single CSV file called mined/components.csv which contains the original archive md5 hash,  vendor, name, version and url as in the following example:

 ```
- 6c067f97266c817b339f0e989499c8e4,gnu,bison,3.5,https://ftp.gnu.org/gnu/bison/bison-3.5.tar.gzd004ad1ee8d2895994663ab5e05be4d2,gloac,gloac,0.0.2,https://rubygems.org/downloads/gloac-0.0.2.gem
+6c067f97266c817b339f0e989499c8e4,gnu,bison,3.5,https://ftp.gnu.org/gnu/bison/bison-3.5.tar.gz
+d004ad1ee8d2895994663ab5e05be4d2,gloac,gloac,0.0.2,https://rubygems.org/downloads/gloac-0.0.2.gem
 ```

 ## Files

-OSS files are split in 256 files named 00.csv to ff.csv containing the component archive md5, the file md5, the file length and the file name, as follows:
+OSS files are split in 256 files named `00.csv` to `ff.csv` containing the component archive md5, the file md5, the file length and the file name, as follows:

 ```
-6c067f97266c817b339f0e989499c8e4,00fc6e8b3ae062fbcfbe8d2e40d36e68,47214,bison-3.5/src/ielr.c6c067f97266c817b339f0e989499c8e4,00ac96f26eed6fab33d7451e8f697939,17570,bison-3.5/lib/stat-w32.c
+6c067f97266c817b339f0e989499c8e4,00fc6e8b3ae062fbcfbe8d2e40d36e68,47214,bison-3.5/src/ielr.c
+6c067f97266c817b339f0e989499c8e4,00ac96f26eed6fab33d7451e8f697939,17570,bison-3.5/lib/stat-w32.c
 ```

 ## Snippets

 OSS snippets are 32-bit identifiers calculated with the winnowing algorithm.
-They are saved in binary format split in 256 files called 00.bin-ff.bin containing sequential records composed of:
+They are saved in binary format split in 256 files called `00.bin` - `ff.bin` containing sequential records composed of:

 * 3 bytes for the snippet wfp identifier (the first byte is the file name)
 * 16 bytes for the file md5 where the snippet is found
 * 2 bytes for the line number where the wfp starts

-These .bin files can be joined by simple concatenation.
+These `.bin` files can be joined by simple concatenation.

 ## Sources

-The sources/ directory is there the original downloaded source files are stored.
-They are kept in 65536 .mz archive files.
+The `sources/` directory is there the original downloaded source files are stored.
+They are kept in 65536 `.mz` archive files.
 These files can be listed and extracted using the `unmz` command, which is part of minr.
 Unlike ZIP files, MZ files can be joined by simple concatenation.

 # Minr join

-Minr can also be used to join two mined/ structures as follows:
+Minr can also be used to join two `mined/` structures as follows:

 ```
 $ minr -f dir1/mined -t dir2/mined

 ```

-All files within a mined/ structure can be joined by simple concatenation.
-This applies to .csv, .bin (snippet records) and .mz (compressed source code archives).
-The command above will concatenate all .csv, .bin and .mz files from dir1/mined into dir2/mined.
-Files in dir1/mined will be erased after concatenation is done.
+All files within a `mined/` structure can be joined by simple concatenation.
+This applies to `.csv`, `.bin` (snippet records) and `.mz` (compressed source code archives).
+The command above will concatenate all `.csv`, `.bin` and `.mz` files from `dir1/mined` into `dir2/mined`.
+Files in `dir1/mined` will be erased after concatenation is done.

 Minr join also performs a pre-validation on .bin and .mz file integrity (otherwise an error is generated and concatenation is aborted).